cilium/cilium/Documentation/gettingstarted/k8s-install-restart-pods.rst

 Restart unmanaged Pods
 ======================

-If you did not use the ``nodeinit.restartPods=true`` in the Helm options when deploying Cilium, then unmanaged pods need to be restarted manually.
+If you did not create a cluster with the nodes tainted with the taint ``node.cilium.io/agent-not-ready``, then unmanaged pods need to be restarted manually.
 Restart all already running pods which are not running in host-networking mode to ensure that Cilium starts managing them.
 This is required to ensure that all pods which have been running before Cilium was deployed have network connectivity provided by Cilium and NetworkPolicy applies to them:

 .. code-block:: shell-session